rick-jennings/phable/docs/xeto-intro.md

 ### Test Failure Cases

-To verify the validation is working correctly, modify the `recs` to fail validation, run the script again, and verify "Test failed!!!" is shown in the terminal.
+To verify the validation is working correctly, modify the `recs` to fail validation, run the script again, and verify "Validation failed" is shown in the terminal.